 5 MX Player Alternatives for Android

-Also see: 10 Best video editing software for 2017
+Also see: 10 Best video editing software

 All the video players listed in this article offer nice features and good experience.
 You will never miss your old video player again if you use any of these.